Wapiti08/CrawlerSet/README.md

 The most advanced clawer to grap information for all products in one page to save as json format

+**6. Google_API_Query**:

+The script can be used to search with any keywords on google with bypassing ability.

 **Usage about the scrapy framework**: